iamBehzad/Streamlit/README.md

 # Streamlit Vaccination Regression

 ## Project1.ipynb:
-A project that utilizes various regression models to predict Covid vaccination rates.
-The project uses Python with the Scikit-Learn and PyCaret modules.
-It provides Python code for RandomForestRegressor, DecisionTreeRegressor, KNeighborsRegressor, and LinearRegression models.
+This project aims to predict the COVID-19 vaccination rates using regression models.
+The project is implemented in Python using popular machine learning libraries such as Scikit-Learn and PyCaret.
+The Python code performs exploratory data analysis, visualization, storytelling, and uses various regression models such as RandomForestRegressor, DecisionTreeRegressor, KNeighborsRegressor, and LinearRegression to predict the vaccination rates.

 ## PyCaret_Vaccination.ipynb:
 Python Code of some various regressor Model for prediction Covid Vaccination with PyCaret module